-The growth rate and fruit yield of Veronica will vary greatly depending on soil type, sunlight, temperature and other factors.
+The growth rate and fruit yield of Tomuri will vary greatly depending on soil type, sunlight, temperature and other factors.
 Lower leaves are trimmed prior to shipping to reduce transpiration and travel stress.

-Veronica are very easy to grow plants that require little care.
+Tomuri are very easy to grow plants that require little care.
 They add a tasty accent to any outdoor space, garden or patio.
 In very cold zones a containerized Kiwi plant can be brought inside for the winter months.
-In the northern end of their grow zone Veronica plants should be brought indoors or protected with mulch during the winter months.
+In the northern end of their grow zone Tomuri plants should be brought indoors or protected with mulch during the winter months.